ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch23.md

 access to a sufficient amount of labeled data from the new distribution to retrain our model.

-In general, itâ€™s crucial to monitor our modelsâ€™ performance and be aware of potential shifts in the data distribution so that we can take appropriate action if necessary.
+In general, it's crucial to monitor our models' performance and be aware of potential shifts in the data distribution so that we can take appropriate action if necessary.